-The program is designed to help students become scientifically and humanistically prepared to become professional nurses, and it provides a foundation for graduate study in nursing.
+The program is designed to help students become scientifically and humanistically prepared to become professional nurses.
+The program also provides a foundation for graduate study in nursing.
 Beginning practitioners are most frequently employed in either hospital or community settings.
 Hospitals offer challenging opportunities for the baccalaureate graduate as do long-term health care facilities.
-In the community, nurses are employed by public health departments, health maintenance organizations, community and migrant health centers, outpatient clinics, physician’s offices, voluntary health organizations and hospices.
+In the community, nurses are employed by public health departments, health maintenance organizations, community and migrant health centers, outpatient clinics, physician’s offices, voluntary health organizations and hospice car settings.
 Increasingly, nurses have opportunities to participate in entrepreneurial endeavors as independent health care providers.
 The armed services also offer excellent career opportunities for graduates.

-Licensed RNs with an associate's degree who wish to pursue the RN-to-BSN Fast-Track major should review that program.
-Students with a Bachelor's degree should review the Nursing Accelerated (Second Degree) BS to BSN Program
+Licensed RNs with an associate's degree who wish to pursue their Baccalaureate degree in Nursing should review the RN-to-BSN Fast-Track major.
+Students that already have a Bachelor's degree and are interested in earning a nursing degree should review the Nursing Accelerated (Second Degree) BS to BSN.

 Admission to the Program

 Admission/Progression policies provide an opportunity for a baccalaureate education in nursing to qualified students in each of four groups:

 - Students enrolled in SUNY Brockport as a nursing intent or direct entry student,,

 - Transfer students from other colleges and universities.
 Transfer students wishing to apply to the traditional nursing program must complete a minimum of 15 credits grade bearing (not pass/fail courses) at SUNY Brockport before becoming a nursing intent and being eligible to apply to the nursing program.

 - Students with bachelor degrees in another field (refer to the second degree guidelines on the Department of Nursing website), and

 - Registered nurses (refer to the RN-to-BSN Fast-track Major)